 The Cooke Block (the name “Cooke” still adorns the third floor fascia) has been in existence since the 1850s.
 Unfortunately, during a remodel of the corner building, it was discovered that there was substantial structural damage and the Cooke Bldg part of the Cooke Block was demolished.

 The north section, the Union Bank Building, was built first followed by the main section.
 The building was erected by Wildman Mills, who sold it to two brothers, Charles E. and George A. Cooke (no relation to Jay Cooke).

 Spanish American War Veterans Parade, 1899-1900.
 Image courtesy of Sandusky Library Archives Research Center

-The Cooke building today.
+The Cooke building before its demolition.

 The building featured a beautiful and striking cupola for many years, as seen in the photograph of the parade of Spanish-American war veterans on Columbus Avenue in 1899.
 The cupola was lost in the tornado of 1924.

 Over the decades the building has housed a number of different businesses, professional offices, and government agencies.